PalmerAL/min-vim-mode/README.md

 ## Installation

-* Follow [these instructions](https://github.com/minbrowser/min/wiki/userscripts) to create a userscript.
+* Enable userscripts in Min and create a `userscripts` folder following [these instructions](https://github.com/minbrowser/min/wiki/userscripts), and save `vim-mode.js` inside it.
-* Copy the contents of this repository's `global.js` file into your own `global.js`.
+* Restart Min.